An elementary introduction to information geometry: Prerequisite: Basics of differential geometry

-Technically speaking, the metric tensor $g$ is a $2$-covariant tensor\footnote{We do not describe tensors in details for sake of brevity.
+where $\otimes$ is the dyadic tensor product performed on pairwise covector basis $\{\dx_i\}_i$ (the covectors corresponding to the reciprocal vector basis).
+We do not describe tensors in details for sake of brevity.
 A tensor is a geometric entity of a tensor space that can also be interpreted as a multilinear map.
 A contravariant vector lives in a vector space while a covariant vector lives in the dual covector space.
-We recommend this book~\cite{tensor-Muhlich-2017} for a concise and well-explained description of tensors. } field:
+We recommend the textbook~\cite{tensor-Muhlich-2017} for a concise and well-explained description of tensors.